google/pytype/docs/developers/special_builtins.md

 ## Invoking

-`VirtualMachine.__init__` defines a mapping `self.special_builtins` from the names of python builtins to instances of the corresponding special builtins.
+`Context.__init__` defines a mapping `self.special_builtins` from the names of python builtins to instances of the corresponding special builtins.
 Each special builtin then provides its own implementation of `call`, and when the VM encounters a call to e.g. `next(arg)` it delegates to `special_builtins.Next().call(arg)`.

 The VM loads python builtins by calling `load_builtin()` in `byte_LOAD_NAME`.
-`load_builtin()` in turn calls `load_special_builtin()` to check if the name we are loading is defined in the `self.special_builtins` mapping mentioned above.
+`load_builtin()` in turn calls `load_special_builtin()` to check if the name we are loading is defined in the `self.ctx.special_builtins` mapping mentioned above.

 ## Implementation details